opcaic/docs/intro/installation-instructions.rst

 First run of the server
 -----------------------

-On the very first startup, it is needed to provide additional configuration variables for creating the first admin account.
+On the very first startup, it is also needed to provide additional configuration variables for creating the first admin account.

 Seed:AdminUsername